crisperdue/prooftoys-site/content/_index.md

 statement of a theorem or forward from the givens of a problem.

 **Familiarity.** Prooftoys works to present its mathematics in familiar, textbook-like style.
-For example type conditions are stated as assumptions rather than type annotations, and the result of division by zero is not a number.
 Proofs show up in a familiar textbook style as a list of proved statements, each derived from the ones before it.

 **Transparency.** Prooftoys makes the details of every step in every proof available in the proof builder and all proof displays.
 A click